Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/WiFi/IPv6 - Ameba as IPv6 Server Client over TCP.rst

 This example shows how Ameba can communicate on the local network using Internet Protocol version 6 over TCP.

-.. note ::  This example only works after you have set up the server and then configure the client accordingly.
+.. note:: This example only works after you have set up the server and then configure the client accordingly.

 Procedure
 ~~~~~~~~~~

 Step 1.
 IPv6TCPServer

-Open the example, "Files" → "Examples" → "WiFi" → "IPv6TCPServer".
+Open the example, :guilabel:`Files -> Examples -> WiFi -> IPv6TCPServer`

 |image01|